fcariani/perfection/README.md

 # perfection
-data for F. Cariani and L. J. Rips "Conditional Perfection"
+this document contains experimental vignettes for F. Cariani and L. J. Rips "Experimenting with (Conditional) Perfection"